otorno/hestia/README.md

   drivers: {
     [id: string]: { // this driver ID
-      path: string; // the path to the driver for `import({path})` icon_url?: string; // (optional) the url for the icon to use whitelist?: string[]; // (optional) A list of addresses that are whitelisted for the driver auto_register?: boolean; // (optional) whether or not the driver should be auto-added to users
+      path: string; // the path to the driver for `import({path})` name?: string; // (optional) custom name for the driver icon_url?: string; // (optional) the url for the icon to use whitelist?: string[]; // (optional) A list of addresses that are whitelisted for the driver auto_register?: boolean; // (optional) whether or not the driver should be auto-added to users